 The team lost so many games that the season was a total washout.

 most of the participants in the tough training program washed out

 the bright lights of the TV studio washed out her facial features, making her look as white as a ghost

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'wash out.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'washout.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.